 Don't let your baby sleep in your bed.
 Once he is used to sleeping with you, moving him to his own bed is extremely difficult.
-While it's not generally harmful for your child to sleep with you, you probably won't get a restful night's sleep.
-So why not teach him or her to prefer their own bed?
-For the first two or three months, you can keep your baby in a crib or bassinette next to your bed if you wish.
+While it's not harmful for your child to sleep with you, you probably won't get a restful night's sleep.
+So why not teach him to prefer his own bed?
+For the first two or three months, you can keep your baby in a crib or box next to your bed if you wish.